All states

 Licensed by the New Jersey State Board of Medical Examiners

 New Jersey residents can now access GLP-1 medications like semaglutide and tirzepatide through telehealth — without crossing the Hudson, scheduling weeks out at a Bergen or Essex County clinic, or fighting with insurance.
-Pallas Health pairs you with a board-certified provider licensed in New Jersey who reviews your intake, confirms eligibility on a brief video visit, and if appropriate sends a prescription to a compounding pharmacy that ships to any New Jersey address in a few business days.
+Pallas Health pairs you with a board-certified provider licensed in New Jersey who reviews your intake — by secure message in most cases — and if appropriate sends a prescription to a compounding pharmacy that ships to any New Jersey address in a few business days.

 Telehealth